Sunlight: Full sun to partial shade

 Spacing: 4 to 6 inches apart, 6 to 12 inches between rows

-The cool-season, compact plants produce grass-like, hollow leaves that add a mild onion-flavor to potatoes, salads, soups and egg dishes.
-In spring, showy flowers are popular in salads or as an edible garnish.
-Grows well in containers both indoors and out.
+The cool-season, compact plants produce grass-like, hollow leaves that add a mild onion flavor to potatoes, salads, soups and egg dishes.
+In spring, their showy flowers are popular in salads or as an edible garnish.
+This standout herb grows well in containers both indoors and out.

 Each spring, work organic compost into your garden plot to prepare soil for planting.
-Chives grow well in full sun, ample water and rich sandy soil.
+Chives grow well in full sun, ample water and rich, sandy soil.
 The plant will tolerate frost but not prolonged freezing temperatures.
 They are frequently grown as annuals in climates with winter temperatures below 32˚F.

-How to Plant:
+How to Plant

 Chives grow easily from seed planted directly in the ground or from divisions.
 Sow seeds 1/2 inch deep in early spring.
 Seed germinates best at 70˚F with germination usually occurring in 14 days.

 Tip: Practice organic weed control.
 Chives do not compete well with other plants — weed diligently.

-Do not wash the cuttings or aromatic oils will be lost (see Harvesting & Preserving Herbs).
+Do not wash the cuttings or aromatic oils will be lost (see our article Harvesting & Preserving Herbs to learn more).
 Chives are best fresh or frozen but can also be dried.
 To dry, tie them in small bunches upside down in a dark well ventilated room (watch How to Dry Herbs — video).

-Insects and Disease:
+Insects and Disease

-Seed Saving Instructions:
+Seed Saving Instructions

-Plants will flower and form seed-heads.
+Plants will flower and form seedheads.
 When these heads begin to dry, clip off and allow to dry further in a well protected area.
 There are many seeds in each flower.